StefanSchubert/sabi/README.md

 `sabi-database/src/main/resources/db/migration/version*`

-are inmutable to you, you require to add a new one for any changes.
+are immutable to you, you require to add a new one for any changes.

 ##### Add the following profile to your maven settings.xml